Επεξεργασία

 See the Supplemental Terms of Use for Microsoft Azure Previews for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-Azure IoT Operations features an enterprise-grade, standards-compliant MQTT broker that is scalable, highly available, and Kubernetes-native.
-It provides the messaging plane for Azure IoT Operations, enables bi-directional edge/cloud communication and powers event-driven applications at the edge.
+Azure IoT Operations features an MQTT broker that's enterprise grade and compliant with standards.
+The MQTT broker is scalable, highly available, and Kubernetes-native.
+It provides the messaging plane for IoT Operations, enables bidirectional edge/cloud communication, and powers event-driven applications at the edge.

 MQTT compliance

-Message Queue Telemetry Transport (MQTT) has emerged as the lingua franca among protocols in the IoT space.
-MQTT's simple design allows a single broker to serve tens of thousands of clients simultaneously, with a lightweight publish-subscribe topic creation and management.
-Many IoT devices support MQTT natively out-of-the-box, with the long tail of IoT protocols being rationalized into MQTT by downstream translation gateways.
+MQTT has emerged as the common language that's used among protocols in the IoT space.
+MQTT's simple design allows a single broker to serve tens of thousands of clients simultaneously, with lightweight publish-subscribe topic creation and management.
+Many IoT devices support MQTT natively out of the box.
+Downstream translation gateways rationalize the long tail of IoT protocols into MQTT.

 The MQTT broker underpins the messaging layer in IoT Operations and supports both MQTT v3.1.1 and MQTT v5.
 For more information about supported MQTT features, see MQTT feature support in MQTT broker.